JoenTheWizard/6502asm/README.md

 Just learning through the process of simulation and emulation and 6502 assembly.
 The current state of the emulator is unfinished.

+Also have plans to port this as a Rust library
 ## How to use
 To use the emulator: